tBaxter/questions-for-employers/README.md

 **What’s your (or my future boss’) leadership style?**
 Is that style aligned with what you're looking for in a manager?

+**How does management handle feedback from employees?**
+You want to hear about both processes and methods for taking feedback, but also how _well_ do they do it.
+**Follow-ups:**
+- How evenly is that distributed across departments?
+(Some departments seem to be consistently better at taking feedback.
+HR, for example, appears to be uncommonly bad at it, for inexplicable reasons)
+- What strategies does the company employ to ensure open and transparent communication at all levels?

 **How do you know if people are comfortable giving you candid feedback?
 How do you fix it if they’re not?**
 Does your future manager value feedback and want to know what's not working?
 Hopefully, this is something they've thought about.